Kluvens/project-seams/assumptions.md

-Assumption
+Assumptions

-When invalid auth_user_id is input throw an InputError
+Throw an InputError for invalid user input for channels_listall_v1 and channels_list_v1